Lifestyle

 Suya

-You have not experienced the soul of Nigeria if you are yet to taste the popular Suya (beef steak) at least once in your life.
-The original Suya is actually beef cut into thin strips and grilled, a delicacy prepared by the Northerners and commonly sold as street food.
-It is served with onions, tomatoes, and other veggies along with the famous Yaji spice.
+You have not experienced the soul of Nigeria if you have not tasted the popular Suya (beef steak) at least once in your life.
+The original Suya is beef cut into thin strips and grilled – a delicacy prepared by the northerners and commonly sold as street food.
+It is served with onions, tomatoes, and other veggies, along with the famous Yaji spice.

-Modern versions of Suya make use of chicken, turkey, ram or goat meat.
-The resulting taste is something so tasty to be treasured – particularly with the Yaji spice added.
-Your tasty Suya can be taken with cereals, garri (cassava flakes), bread or simply on its own.
-You cannot afford to miss it.
+Modern versions of Suya make use of chicken, turkey, ram, or goat meat.
+The resulting taste is a treasure – particularly with the Yaji spice added.
+Your tasty Suya can be taken with cereals, cassava flakes (Garri), bread, or simply on its own.

 COPYRIGHT WARNING!